-NOTE 4 - Fair Value of Financial Instruments
+NOTE 4 - Fair Value Measurements

 The Plan follows accounting principles generally accepted in the United States of America for measuring, reporting, and disclosing fair value.
 These standards apply to all assets and liabilities that are measured, reported and/or disclosed on a fair value basis.